After starring as a player, Scott Hazelton has gone down a different path to success as a coach.

 In just two years at the school, he had a high school basketball career with Central that still stands among the greatest in the history of the Merrimack Valley.

-In his first full season in 1999, Hazelton averaged 30.1 points and 11 rebounds per game, leading the Red Raiders to a Division I state title.
+Hazelton averaged 30.1 points and 11 rebounds per game, leading the Red Raiders to a Division I state title in his first full season with Central in 1999.

 Unfortunately, his injury followed him.